 PATIENCE AND KNOWLEDGE IS THE KEY TO NOT WASTING COILS AND NOT WASTING MONEY.

 Having followed the guidelines above, the coil should be pretty much primed and ready for vaping, however, 'quick hits' are good practice and so is being mindful not to apply too much power to the coil immediately after it’s been primed.
-A bit like a car, just go gentle while the choke's still on.
+A bit like a car, just go gentle while it warms up.

 If you can't alter your voltage that's one less thing to worry about.